EavesGroup/Manual/_posts/programs/2023-02-01-VASP_installation.md

 ```
 As a final step, we need to edit a few lines in our new file `makefile.include`.
 If we are using Intel Parallel Studio's MKL, which we most likely are, we want to find the line `FCL += -qmkl=sequential` and remove the `q` so that it reads `FCL += -mkl=sequential`.
 While we are here, we can go ahead and comment out the next line that starts `MKLROOT`.
 Finally, in the line `#LLIBS += -L$(WANNIER90_ROOT)/lib -lwannier`, we want to remove the `/lib` part.
 These last two steps are only important for a Wannier installation, but are fine to do in a general installation.

-Most importantly, because Alpine has AMD CPUs and not Intel CPUs we need to tell the compiler to use a different instruction set.
+**Most importantly**, because Alpine has AMD CPUs and not Intel CPUs we need to tell the compiler to use a different instruction set.
 This is done by finding the line that reads
 ```bash
     VASP_TARGET_CPU ?= -xHOST
 ```